NolusindisoMakosa/AL-Assessment/README.md

 6. Allow it to install the dependencies defined.
 7. Once it's done, check the docker images
 	$ docker images
-8. Test if the image created is is running
+Note: The image created must be on the list.
-    $ docker run pytheonimage
+8. To test if the image created is running corrently.
+You should be able to see the output of the python script run $ docker run <image_ID> (instead of the docker Image ID, you can use the Docker name)